What are the Best Foods to Eat After Tonsillectomy?

 The tonsillectomy diet can be a double-edged sword.
 On the one hand, the nutrition derived from solid foods is essential for out overall health and recovery from tonsillectomy surgery.
 The very act of swallowing also helps the throat recover.
 On the other hand, pushing foods past the raw and tender area of the tonsil beds after they’ve been cut and in many cases cauterized, can cause excruciating pain and, even bleeding.
-We need to go slow as we formulate our tonsillectomy diet.
+We need to go slow.

 Liquids: The best friend of any tonsillectomy diet

 Liquids.
 Let’s start here.
 Since you’ll be drinking at least 8 ounces per hour during tonsillectomy recovery.
 Put some thought into what you want.
 Sport drinks are good.
 They provide electrolytes and needed calories.
 Since most of the calories are from sugar, you’ll want to try some other drinks too.
 Avoid anything acidic, caffeinated, dairy, or thick for the first week.
 I was amazed by how many things I drank went down like battery acid or left a troublesome film on my throat. (tonsil bed) Water is always good, but it’s hard to stay interested in it.
 I also enjoyed chicken and beef broths.
 Don’t heat them beyond, “fairly warm.”
 Hot has an inflammatory effect on tonsil area tissue.